b11NeedsMoarCode/linux-from-the-ground-up/01.TheFirstVM/README.md

 - 	find . | cpio -R +0:+0 -o -H newc > ../initrd.img
 +	find . | cpio -R +0:+0 -o -H newc | gzip -9 -n  > ../initrd.img
 ```
-At this stage of the In one of my tests, this compressed a 2688 bytes archive down into a 1404 bytes archive, which is a compression ration of 1.9.
+At this stage we get a compression ratio of ~1.9.
+The uncompressed image is around 2.7 MB.
+While this may not matter as of writing, this step would have been the difference between fitting our system in a 1.7 MB floppy drive or not.

 ## Running our first VM

-So we have everything : a kernel to run, a filesystem to boot on, and in the filesystem there is an init script.
+So we have everything required : a kernel to run, a filesystem to boot on, and in the filesystem there is an init script.
 We don't need a bootloader _yet_ (see Annex, QEMU has one already)
 There are two modes to run the VM : one where you have a graphical interface, and one where you tell the kernel to use the serial port (that QEMU will emulate for us) and you tell QEMU to redirect its stdin and stdout to the serial port.

 You should try both.
 Invoke them via **make graphical** and **make run**.